andrei-pmbcn/bquizServer/README.md

 # Bquiz
+**The framework is currently in pre-alpha and is not yet ready for production environments.**

 Bquiz is a multiplayer web-plugin framework that lets you create and play quizzes online.
 It features a server and web API written in node.js, using the `ws` websocket library and `express` http server framework, and comes with a javascript client written in Vue.
 The client may be attached to any webpage that includes the bquiz.js file and supplies a `<div id="bquiz"></div>` element anywhere on the page.